Wake Forest University in Vienna: Flow House Summer Session I

 None.
 Open to all majors.
 There is no foreign language requirement.

-Students may apply for scholarships through the Center for International Studies.
+Students may apply for scholarships through the Center for Global Programs and Studies.